 The Calving Elective provides an opportunity to expand knowledge and experience in all phases of calving management.
-The program is structured around normal calving operations at USMARC.
-The GPVEC and USMARC veterinary staff will make an effort to include students in veterinary activities that take place during the Calving Elective.
-The opportunity exists for assistance in diagnosis, treatment, and management of many commonly encountered situations in the dam and calf.
-Students are encouraged to make every effort to become involved in USMARC calving activities.
-Direct involvement includes routine husbandry activities beyond those involving traditional veterinary roles which are expected of the student.
+The program is structured around normal calving operations at USMARC including night calving.
+Activities that take place during the Calving Elective including the diagnosis, treatment, and management of many commonly encountered conditions in the dam and calf, necropsies, and daily discussions.
+Participation in a caesarian section is not guaranteed.

-VDPAM 421B: Great Plains Veterinary Educational Center: Bull Breeding Soundness
+VDPAM 421B: Great Plains Veterinary Educational Center.
+Bull Breeding Soundness